-- RIGHT to Amend: If you feel that the health information we have about you is incorrect or incomplete, you may ask us to amend that information.
+◆ RIGHT to Amend: If you feel that the health information we have about you is incorrect or incomplete, you may ask us to amend that information.
 We may deny your request if you ask to amend information that: (1) was not created by us; (2) is not part of the health information kept by us; (3) is not part of the information which you would be permitted to inspect or copy; or (4) is determined to be accurate and complete.
 You have the right to request an amendment for as long as the information is kept by or for us.

-To request an amendment, your request must be made in writing and submitted to the Clinical Director, Buffalo Psychiatric Center.
+To request an amendment, your request must be made in writing and submitted to \\\\\\.
 In addition, you must provide a reason that supports your request.

-- RIGHT to an Accounting of Disclosures: You have the right to request a list of information releases that we have made of your health information.
-The list will not include: health information releases: (1) made for purposes of providing treatment to you, obtaining payment for services, or releases made for other administrative or operational purposes; (2) made for national security; (3) made to correctional and other law enforcement custodial situations; (4) made based on your written authorization; (5) made to persons who are involved in your care; or (6) made prior to April 14, 2003.
-To request this list or accounting of disclosures, you must submit your request in writing to the Director of Health Information Management Your request must state a time period which may not be longer than 6 years and may not include dates before April 14, 2003 Your request should indicate in what form you want the list (for example, on paper or electronically).
+◆ RIGHT to an Accounting of Disclosures: You have the right to request a list of information releases that we have made of your health information.
+The list will not include: health information releases that were made: (1) for purposes of providing treatment to you, obtaining payment for services, or releases made for other administrative or operational purposes; (2) for national security purposes; (3) to correctional and other law enforcement custodial situations; (4) based on your written authorization (5) to persons who are involved in your care; or (6) before April 14, 2003.

+To request this list or accounting of disclosures, you must submit your request in writing to \\\\\\.
+Your request must state a time period, which may not be longer than 6 years and does not include dates before April 14, 2003.
+Your request should indicate in what form you want the list (for example, on paper or electronically).
 The first list you request within a 12 month period will be free.
 For additional lists, we may charge you for the costs of providing the list.
-We will notify you of the cost involved and you may choose to withdraw or modify your request at that time before any costs - RIGHT to Request Restrictions: You have the right to request a restriction or limitation on the health information we use or disclose about you for the purpose of treatment, payment, or health care operations.
+We will notify you of the cost involved and you may choose to withdraw or modify your request at that time before any costs are incurred.

+◆ RIGHT to Request Restrictions: You have the right to request a restriction or limitation on the health information we use or disclose about you for the purpose of treatment, payment, or health care operations.
 You also have the right to request that we restrict or limit health information about you that we may use or disclose to someone who is involved in your care or the payment for your care, such as a family member.
 For example, you could ask that we not use or disclose information about the medication you are taking to your spouse or significant other.

 We are not required to agree to your request.
 If we do agree, we will comply with your request unless the information is needed to provide you with emergency treatment.
+There is one exception to this: if you have paid for your treatment in full or out of pocket, and request a restriction on disclosures for payment or health care operations purposes to your health plan, we must agree to your request..

-To request restrictions, you must make your request in writing to the Director of Health Information Management.
-In your request, you must tell us: (1) what information you want to limit; (2) whether you want to limit our use, disclosure, or both; and (3) to whom you want the limits to apply (for example, o request confidential communications, you must make your request in writing to the Director of Health Information Management.
-We will not ask you the reason for your request.
-We will accommodate all reasonable requests.
-Your request must specify how or where you wish to be contacted.
+To request restrictions, you must make your request in writing to \\\\\\ In your request, you must tell us: (1) what information you want to limit; (2) whether you want to limit our use, disclosure or both; and (3) to whom you want the limits to apply (for example, disclosures to your spouse).

 RIGHT to Request Confidential Communications: You have the right to request that we communicate with you about your health matters in a certain way or at a certain location.
-For example, you can ask that we only contact you at a
+For example, you can ask that we only contact you at a certain phone number or by mail.